Patrol (novel)

 Patrol is a 1927 war novel by the British writer Philip MacDonald.
 It is set in Mesopotamia during the First World War, focusing on the psychological strain on a patrol of British soldiers when they become lost in the desert and surrounded by the enemy.
-It sometimes known as Lost Patrol.
+It is sometimes known as Lost Patrol.

+Plot

+Following the death of their Lieutenant, a platoon is left stranded in the hot and blazing desert.
+They are surrounded by their enemy, and do everything to try and survive.
+At the end, only the Sergeant is left following the death of the platoon.

 Adaptations

-The novel was adapted into films on two occasions.
-A 1929 British silent film Lost Patrol directed by Walter Summers and starring Cyril McLaglen and a 1934 American film The Lost Patrol directed by John Ford and starring Victor McLaglen, Boris Karloff and Reginald Denny.
+The novel was directly adapted into films on two occasions: a 1929 British silent film Lost Patrol directed by Walter Summers and starring Cyril McLaglen, and a 1934 American film The Lost Patrol directed by John Ford and starring Victor McLaglen, Boris Karloff and Reginald Denny.

+The 1943 American film Sahara was based partly on Patrol, but also on an incident in the similar 1936 Soviet film The Thirteen.
+Sahara was remade as Last of the Comanches in 1953 and the American-Australian Sahara in 1995.